 DRMtoday handles your content protection by managing playback authorization and digital rights management (DRM) license key distribution through our scalable cloud service.

-When a user wishes to view a video, your server delivers encrypted content to their device while the player software acquires a license from DRMtoday for playback to begin.
+When a user wishes to view a video, your server delivers encrypted content to their device while the player software receives a license from DRMtoday to allow playback.

 Here’s how it works.

-Encryption & Packaging
+Encryption & packaging

 DRMtoday supports Common Encryption (CENC) which enables an encrypted file-set and its key to be used across multiple DRM systems.

-Our Video Toolkit service can encrypt, encode, and package VOD content with keys securely delivered to our DRMtoday servers.
+Our Video Toolkit service can quickly encrypt, encode, and package VOD content with keys securely delivered to our DRMtoday servers.

 For content to be viewed, DRMtoday must first supply the user’s player with a license key to decrypt the video.
 Your content cannot be played without this key.

-Method 1: Callback Authentication
+Method 1: Callback authentication

-Method 2: Upfront Token Authentication
+Method 2: Upfront token authentication

 To stream protected content, you’ll need a DRM-capable player.
 Discover our feature-rich PRESTOplay technology.

-DRMtoday uses proven load balancing and auto-scaling features for redundancy inside each server region.
+DRMtoday uses proven load balancing and auto-scaling features for redundancy in each server region.
 In the highly unlikely event that a complete region becomes unavailable, users are automatically switched to the next-closest region to avoid service interruption.
 This network structure allows DRMtoday to avoid acting as a potential failure point for your streaming service by keeping things running smoothly.